 - 1. In the Group Definitions list, click Next. - In the Monitor Resource Definitions list, click Add. - 3.
 The Monitor Resource Definition dialog box is displayed.
 The first monitor resource information is created by default when the cluster name is defined.
+The fifth and the sixth monitor resources are created in default when the hybrid disk resource is added.
 Select the monitor resource type disk monitor in the Type box, and enter the monitor resource name diskw1 in the Name box.
-Click Next. - Enter the target monitor disk (/dev/sdb2).
+Click Next. - 4.
+Enter the target monitor disk (/dev/sdb2).
 Select (READ (O_DIRECT)) for monitoring method.
 Click Next. - 5.
 Configure the monitor settings.
 Do not change the default value and click Next. - 6.
 Specify the recovery target.
 Click Browse. - 7.
 Click cluster in the tree view shown.
 Click OK.
 Cluster is set in Recovery target. - Select Stop the cluster daemon and shut down OS in the Final Action box, and click Finish.